 The case of the non-canonical seduction

-Here's another reason that I have no business starting a Sherlock Holmes blog; but I suppose this is something I need to confess up front.
+Here's another reason that I have no business starting a Sherlock Holmes blog, but I suppose I need to confess this upfront.
 My first experience of Holmes was not the Canon.
 In fact, I came to Doyle late.
-My first experience of Sherlock Holmes in print was a pastiche novel: The Seven-Per-Cent Solution by Nicholas Meyer.
+My first experience of Sherlock Holmes in print was a pastiche novel, The Seven-Per-Cent Solution by Nicholas Meyer.

-Now, in my defense, this is a great novel.
-And it was a sensation of its day, a New York Times Bestseller.
-And while there had been Sherlock Holmes pastiche novels before this book, The Seven-Per-Cent Solution was the one that kicked off the tidal wave of Holmes pastiche mash-up adventures that continues to this day.
+In my defense, this is a great novel.
+It was a sensation of its day and a New York Times Bestseller.
+And while there had been Sherlock Holmes pastiche novels before this book, The Seven-Per-Cent Solution was the one that kicked off the tidal wave of Holmes mash-up pastiche adventures that continue to this day.
 (The mash-up here being Sherlock Holmes and Sigmund Freud.)

 Author: Nicholas Meyer